Last Moon: Composition

 According to Gackt, it's a heavy album with deep world view, and it's definitely not suitable to be simply played in the background.
 Almost every song was created from the story sketched above and features a special image or place in the live performance.
 Having studied traditional Japanese poetry, Gackt incorporated a mix of traditional and modern speech in the lyrics, and experimented with the songs' beat, noting that traditional Japanese poetry is more suitable for an irregular beat.
 He also listened to the esoteric Buddhist sutras.
-The songs are distinctive for their blend of modern Western musical instruments and traditional Japanese instruments, like Shakuhachi, Shamisen, Shinobue, Erhu, Shō, Koto and Taiko, a kind of music called by Gackt as "Zipangu rock" from which can be sensed the country of origination.
+The songs are distinctive for their blend of modern Western musical instruments and traditional Japanese instruments, like Shakuhachi, Shamisen, Shinobue, Erhu, Shō, Koto and Taiko, as well as Gagaku, a kind of music called by Gackt as "Zipangu rock" from which can be sensed the country of origination.

 The song "Arrow" was meant for the very end of the story, but was performed at the start of the live.
 It is an intense ballad rock song, lyrics of which deal with the sacrifice for an ideal future.
 Some songs like "Hana mo Chiyu" are written as waka, which have a 5-7-5 pattern, and are suitable for irregular quintuple or septuple beats.
 The song "Kugutsu ga Gotoku" also has archaic Japanese words.
 The song "Kimi Dake no Boku de Iru Kara" is about the heartbreaking determination and the desire to protect a lover dying from illness.
 Its animated music video features Gackt.
 The song is conceptually related to "P.S.
 I Love U" as the man's feelings for a woman are expressed in the first, while the woman's feelings about the man are expressed in the second song.

 Although not in the track list, the songs "Hakuro" and "Sakura Chiru..." are part of the four song series from the first chapter of "Moon Saga", along with "Setsugekka (The End of Silence)" and "Akatsukizukuyo (Day Breakers)".

 Release

 The album was released on April 27, 2016 in two physical editions, regular (CD; GLCD-00016) and limited (CD+DVD; GLCD-00015), as well as on Spotify.
 Until November 6, 2015 a special limited edition (GLCD-00014) was available on Gackt's official website's global store.
 In November 2016 was announced that the album is being re-recorded for an English language version and future release.

-During the tour was sold limited edition album titled "Last Visualive Saigo no Tsuki –Last Moon–" (GLCD-00017) with two CDs (CD 1 48:28 - CD 2 59:07 minutes), with the whole live setlist in original order.
+During the tour was sold limited edition album titled "Last Visualive Saigo no Tsuki –Last Moon–" (GLCD-00017) with two CDs (CD 1 48:28 – CD 2 59:07 minutes), with the whole live setlist in original order.